|

 19: PROFESSION, ORDINATION,

-There is a presumption with ordination and
+MEMBERSHIPThere is a presumption with ordination and

 final profession in a Religious Congregation that a permanent life

+commitment has been made.
 In fact, as everyone knows, many priests resign

 from the active ministry, and in some Congregations, final profession is

+honoured in the breach.
 However, despite heavy resignations from the

 priesthood - well over 100,000 worldwide since Vatican II - and the